 For most visitors, the two biggest expenses on their trip are airfare and lodging, with lodging often being the larger of the two.
-In Hawaii all lodging is assessed the Hawaii Transient Accommodations Tax.
+In Hawaii, all accommodations are subject to the Hawaii Transient Accommodations Tax.

 The transient accommodations tax is an amount added to the daily cost of your lodging.
-The current rate of this tax, as of October 2016, is 9.25%.
+The current rate of this tax, as of July 2019, is 10.25 percent.

-This tax is in addition to the GET which is also added to the cost of your lodging.
-In addition, many resorts charge their own daily activity or resort fee, a mandatory amount for added services such as free Wi-Fi, local phone calls, use of various facilities, in some instances parking etc. Most accommodations that do not charge a resort fee, charge separately for parking your rental car.
+This tax is in addition to the GET, which is added to the cost of your lodging.
+Many resorts also charge their own daily activity or resort fee, a mandatory amount for added services such as free WiFi, local phone calls, use of various facilities, and so forth.
+Accommodations that do not charge a resort fee usually charge separately for parking.

 Let's take a look at an example of how these costs can quickly add up.
-If you are staying on Oahu in a hotel which charges $200 per night and has a $25 resort fee, you will pay: $200 for the room, $9.42 in GET, $18.50 for transient accommodations tax and $25 for resort fee or parking.
-Your total daily charge will not be $200 per night, but rather $252.92 or about $25% more than you were originally quoted for the room.
+If you are staying on Oahu in a hotel which charges $200 per night and has a $25 resort fee, you will pay: $200 for the room, $9.42 in GET, $20.50 for transient accommodations tax, and $25 for resort fee or parking.
+Your total daily charge will not be $200 per night, but rather $254.92 or about 25 percent more than you were initially quoted for the room.

 Car Rental Surcharges

-The one area that really bothers me when I visit Hawaii, is the added charges when I rent a car.
-Almost all visitors to Hawaii rent a car - especially those visiting the neighbor islands.
-It's really the only way, in most cases, to see all that Hawaii has to offer.
+The one area that you'll notice the extra fee is when you rent a car in Hawaii.
+Almost all visitors to Hawaii rent a car, especially those traveling around the neighbor islands.
+It's the only way, in most cases, to see all that Hawaii has to offer.

-Let's look at what you can expect actually to pay if you rent a compact car at the Honolulu International Airport for one week in 2013.
+Let's look at what you can expect to pay if you rent a compact car at the Honolulu International Airport for one week in 2018.

-Your total cost for your rental car is over 37% higher than the base rate quoted.
+Your total cost for your rental car is over 37 percent higher than the base rate quoted.

 The Bottom Line

-As you have seen, there are many additional charges that you need to consider when planning your vacation in Hawaii.
-When planning your budget you should also consider setting aside an additional amount for tips and gratuities as we have discussed in our feature on tipping in Hawaii.
+As you have seen, there are many additional charges that you need to think about when planning your vacation in Hawaii.
+You should also set aside an additional amount for tips and gratuities.

-Some tour operators and booking sites will offer package deals which include airfare, hotel and rental car with all taxes, fees and gratuities included.
-If you decide to book these items on your own, you may be able to save come money, but you also need to include these various additional taxes, fees and additional charges that we have outlined here when calculating the actual cost of your trip..
+Some tour operators and booking sites will offer package deals with airfare, hotel, and rental car, including all taxes, fees, and gratuities.
+If you decide to book these items on your own, you may be able to save some money, but you also need to include these various additional taxes, fees, and other charges that we have outlined here when calculating the actual cost of your trip.